Psychologist, Consultant and Clinical Psychoanalyst Melbourne

 Psychoanalysis is a treatment method, which is practical in the sense that there is an attempt to answer a question, to solve a problem, or to cure somebody, or at least to address one’s suffering.
 But the other thing that psychoanalysis does is to enable somebody to speak.
 It is an attempt to create the conditions in which somebody can speak themselves as fully as possible. —Adam Phillips

-Other than psychoanalysis, I have had extensive training in psychiatric management, assessment and treatment methods such as Cognitive Behavioural Therapies (CBT).
-However, in my clinical experience for persistent and chronic problems or disorders, behaviour based therapies often given short term results with effects that do not last.
+Other than psychoanalysis in Melbourne, I have had extensive training in psychiatric management, assessment and treatment methods such as Cognitive Behavioural Therapies (CBT).
+However, in my clinical experience for persistent and chronic problems or disorders, behaviour based therapies often given short term results.
 I prefer to work with the individual to help the person describe his or her problem or concern in his or her words, rather than symptoms or labels described in a medical manual.

 - Therapeutic benefits of psychoanalytic treatment vs. behavioral methods – Article